communications-mining

 Communications Mining Developer Guide

-The EWS appliance is delivered as a Docker image.
+The Exchange Sync App is delivered as a Docker image.
 The sections below explain how to configure and deploy the appliance.

 Configuration

-The appliance expects a JSON config file to be present.
-This section explains the contents of the file.
-Refer to the Deployment section for instructions on how to make the config file available to the appliance.
+Since the Exchange Sync App requires a JSON configuration file to be present at startup, this section explains the contents of the file.
+Refer to the Deployment section for instructions on how to make the config file available to the Exchange Sync App.

 The token grant flow used is the client credentials flow.